poshaughnessy/peteroshaughnessy.com/src/content/posts/2013-01-31-third-dimension-introduction-webgl-threejs.md

 thumbnail: /images/pages/talks/londonweb-webgl.jpg
 date: 2013-01-31
 tags: talks, webgl, three.js
-template: post.hbs
+layout: post.hbs
 ---

-Earlier this month I gave a [talk at the London Web meetup](http://www.meetup.com/londonweb/events/51508282/) to introduce developers to the world of WebGL and the *3D Web.*
+Earlier this month I gave a [talk at the London Web meetup](http://www.meetup.com/londonweb/events/51508282/) to introduce developers to the world of WebGL and the _3D Web._

 WebGL can be pretty daunting at first, for those of us without a background in OpenGL or 3D programming.
 So I want to help other